Prague Beer and Czech Tapas Tour

 * Learn about the Czech/Bohemian lifestyle, stories, and beer culture from the Middle Ages through Communism, all the way to the present

-* Experience the less-touristy area of Zizkov, densely populated with beer halls
+* Experience the less-touristy districts of Zizkov and Vinohrady, densely populated with beer halls and hidden gems

 * Enjoy the local Prague tradition of socializing in beer halls